-- Your work should be in font size 12, Times New Roman, and 1 /2 inch spaced. - All paragraph responses should be a minimum of five sentences. - The total submission for Assignment #1 should not exceed four (4) pages. - Please type out each question in bold font before each paragraph answer. - No title page is necessary.
-Just put your name, APUSH, and class period at the top of the first page. - Grade: This assignment will be worth 31 points (a test grade), and will also account for part of your writing average during the 1st marking period.
-Each question will be worth 6 points: scaled 6/4/2 in terms of completeness of response.
-1pt will be earned for proper format.
+- Your work should be in font size 12, Times New Roman, and 1 1⁄2 inch spaced. - All paragraph responses should be a minimum of five sentences. - The total submission for Assignment #1 should not exceed four (4) pages. - Please type out each question in bold font before each paragraph answer. - No title page is necessary.
+Heading at the top: Your Name, Course Title, Summer Assignment Number & Title